jlott1/UIScrollView-ScrollAnimation/README.md

 project.
 The implementation uses a `CADisplayLink`, therefore, you have to add the `QuartzCore` library to your project.
-As the class uses automatic refernce counting either your project has to use automatic reference counting as well or you have to enable automatic reference counting for `MOScrollView.m` by adding `-fobjc-arc` as compiler flag in Build Phases options.
+As the class uses automatic refernce counting either your project has to use automatic reference counting as well.

 Exmaple:
 ``` objc